sergzach/telext/README.md

         result = last_updates_raw_response.json['result']

         if len(result) > 0:
+            # There are new messages.
+Parse it...
             the_only_message = result[0]['message']

             chat_id = the_only_message['chat']['id']
             text = the_only_message['text']

+            # ... then send a message back to the user.
             await telegram_bot_client.send_message(
                 chat_id=chat_id,
                 text=f'I am repeating your message: {text}.'